blynkkk/blueprints/Weather Station/README.md

 5. Create a new sketch if you are using Arduino IDE

-## 3. Prepare the Firmware and upload it to your device
+## 3. Prepare the Firmware and Upload it To Your Device
 We need to include TemplateID, AuthToken (unique identifier of your device), and WiFi credentials in the sketch.

 1. Click on the Activate device action in the Template Home tab (this tab should open automatically once you've pressed the Use Blueprint button)